Which city is cheaper, Barcelona or Brussels?

 People visit Brussels because there is so much to do.
 The old town is one of the main draws for visitors.
 This is a popular place to visit for a weekend.A weekend should give you a good understanding of everything this city has to offer.
 This city offers a variety of activities to choose from.

 Barcelona is a popular place that is full of things to see and experience.
 Many visitors spend time at the beach while visiting the area.
 But since there are so many activities, you'll likely want to spend more than a weekend exploring.
-Take your pick from the many activities offered around the area.
+Take your pick from the many activities offered here.

 People visit Brussels because there is so much to do.
 The length of your ideal trip is an individual decision.
 If you have five days, this city makes for a great vacation.
 Exploring the old town is a popular activity.
 Most people head to the area for the shopping.
 Five days should give you a good understanding of everything this city has to offer.

 Barcelona is a popular choice for travelers.
 Five days here is typical.
 While some people choose to spend more or less time in Barcelona, five days is sufficent for most.
-The entire area has lots to do.
+The entire region has so many activities, and you'll want time to do everything.

 Brussels is a popular choice for travelers.
 Make sure you visit the old town while you're here.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.
 It will give you the chance to have new experiences.